Patrons & Sporting Patrons

 Orla is a solicitor and marathon runner.
-Three years after her 2007 kidney transplant she wanted to raise awareness of “the immeasurable difference a transplant makes” and with her husband ran the Belfast City Marathon as a relay.
-This year she completed it herself.
+Three years after her 2007 kidney transplant she wanted to raise awareness of “the immeasurable difference a transplant makes” and with her husband ran the Belfast City Marathon as a relay and has since she completed it herself.

 Orla was diagnosed with a degenerative kidney disease when she was eleven.
 She continued to live as normal a life as possible for another ten years but at 21 she had to give up football and other sports in order to have enough energy to continue to work.
 Orla’s first kidney transplant failed and she had to start dialysis, putting herself onto her machine every evening, even on her honeymoon.
 Orla looks back on this time as being really hard but fortunately after three years underwent a successful transplant in 2007.
 Six months later Orla ran a mile to the shop.
 She continues to train and compete with City of Lisburn Athletics Club, raises funds for Northern Ireland Transplant Sport.
 Orla has won many medals in the World Transplant Games however as she says the real success story is that each of the thousand or so athletes, selected from their home teams of thousands more, can compete and represent their country because they each have received a transplant.